kazurayam/Katalon-IDEA-Combination/README.md

 ## Problem to solve

-One day, I worked on [Katalon Studio](https://katalon.com/katalon-studio).
+One day, I worked on a [Katalon Studio](https://katalon.com/katalon-studio) project.
 I wanted to find out unused Test Objects in the "Object Repository" folder in my katalon project.
+I knew Katalon Studio Enterprise equips the feature of [Test Object Refactoring](https://docs.katalon.com/katalon-studio/maintain-tests/refactor-test-objects-in-katalon-studio), but I don't have an Enterprise license.
+I only have a Free license.

-For that reason, I started developing a set of Groovy classes.
-See the project of its version 0.2.6 here:
+Therefore I started developing a set of Groovy classes that help me identifying unused TestObject.
+I initiated my project **KS_ObjectRepositoryGarbageCollector**.
+See the project of its version 0.2.6, which is already outdated, as follows:

 - https://github.com/kazurayam/KS_ObjectRepositoryGarbageCollector/tree/0.2.6